MicrosoftDocs/sdk-api/sdk-api-src/content/ntddkbd/index.md

 ## -description

-This header is used by Human Interface Devices Reference.
+This is the include file that defines all constants and types for accessing the keyboard device.

 For more information, see:

 - [Human Interface Devices Reference](../_hid/index.md)